-Prior to the completion of this offering, we will adopt a code of business conduct and ethics that will apply to all of our employees, officers, and directors, including our chief executive officer, chief financial officer, and other executive and senior financial officers.
+We have adopted a code of business conduct and ethics that applies to all of our employees, officers, and directors, including our chief executive officer, chief financial officer, and other executive and senior financial officers.
 Upon the completion of this offering, the full text of our code of business conduct and ethics will be available on the investor relations page on our website.
 We intend to post any amendment to our code of business conduct and ethics, and any waivers of its requirements, on our website or in filings under the Exchange Act to the extent required by applicable rules or exchange requirements.
 Information on or that can be accessed through our website is not part of this prospectus.